shu251/tagseq-qiime2-snakemake/README.md

 ```

 #### **If using your own fastq files**
-Place them in their own ```raw_data``` directory (see step to update config.yaml to tell snakemake where these are located).
+1. Place them in their own ```raw_data``` directory (see step to update config.yaml to tell snakemake where these are located).
-Create a manifest file for these sequences.
-You can also follow the instructions above to use the provided R script to automatically generate one.
+2. Create a manifest file for these sequences.
+You can also follow the instructions above to use the provided R script to automatically generate one. ```scripts/write-manifest-current.R``` detects all fastq.gz files in the curren directory and creates a manifest file ready for qiime2 import.

-The ```write-manifest.R``` script will input the list of fastq files it finds in ```raw_data/``` to generate a QIIME2 specific manifest file (manifest.txt) and a text file with the SRR ID list for input into snakemake and a corresponding list of sample names.
-Ensure you are in an environment to run an R script.
-[Follow these directions for more information](https://alexanderlabwhoi.github.io/post/anaconda-r-sarah/).
-To execute this script, enter an R environment or if already enabled, use ```Rscript``` (see below).
-Run it this way: ```Rscript write-manifest.R```.
-This will output ```manifest-orig.txt```: this is the manifest file you are looking for.
-However, the file path leads to the raw fastq reads before trimming.
-We will fix this later in the Snakefile.
-Alternatively$

-*Make your own manifest file without the R script*
+*Make your own manifest file without the R script*:
 Format your own txt file (using a text editor or a CSV file) exactly this way.
 Every line must be comma separated, with sample-id, followed by the path of fastq file, followed by either "forward" or "reverse".
 ```
 sample-id,absolute-filepath,direction